department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DebuggingToolsInstructions.md

 ---

 # Debugging Instructions
 This page shows the different debug tools that we use to debug the VAMobile app.
-You can use your prefer method.
+You can use your preferred method.

 :::important
   For all the debugging tools you need to `yarn start` the `metro server` so that the debugger can  connect to it or it will not work.